benspowell/CovidVaxSearch/README.md

 # Covid Vaccine Search

 Check CVS pharmacy for available covid vaccine appointments in Ohio.
+You need to use [CVS's scheduler](https://www.cvs.com/vaccine/intake/store/cvd-schedule.html?icid=coronavirus-lp-vaccine-sd-statetool) to schedule an appointment, this just makes them easier to find.

+## Setup

 Clone this repo: